SEND Information Report (March 2023)

 If a child has a particular difficulty, their class teacher will have help from colleagues to support the child, e.g. from the Special Educational Needs Coordinator (SENCO), Inclusion Manager (INCO).

 Our School Council has class representatives from each class from year 2 to year 6.
-Council representatives meet with the Deputy Head Teacher weekly to discuss issues that pupils wish to raise about any aspect of school life.
+Council representatives meet with the a member of the Headship team weekly to discuss issues that pupils wish to raise about any aspect of school life.

 Specialist external services we use when we think extra help is needed